seanox/aspect-js/manual/en/mvc.md

 </html>
 ```

-The composite ID is required for MVC, object/model binding, synchronization and
+The composite ID is required for MVC, view model binding, synchronization and
 validation and must therefore be a valid and unique identifier within the
 JavaScript namespace.
 The identifier is also used for face flow to identify and
 control faces and facets and generally models/components.